asyarb/react-use-googlelogin/README.md

 ### googleUser

 An instance of `GoogleUser` representing the logged in user.
-Contains the user's verifiable ID token in the `id_token` key.
+Contains the user's verifiable ID token in the `tokenId` key.
 Refer to [Google's docs](https://developers.google.com/identity/sign-in/web/backend-auth) on verifying ID tokens on your backend.

-By default, contains basic user information within the `profileObj` key.
+By default, this `GoogleUser` is enhanced with additional keys for the `accessToken` and its corresponding `expiresAt` key.
+If `fetchBasicProfile` is `true`, the information can be found in the `profileObj` key.

 If no user is logged in, this will be `undefined`.